-I used to cover with aluminium foil and that is still perfectly fine to do, but I found these silicone covers from Walfos work great when baking in the Ninja Foodi!
+I used to cover with aluminium foil and that is still perfectly fine to do, but I found these (affiliate link)silicone covers from Walfos work great when baking in the Ninja Foodi!

 There is also nothing wrong with covering, uncovering, and then covering again.
 Let your food talk to you, be observant to how it looks and make adjustments, as needed.
 That is the key to any type of cooking or baking you are doing.